Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Apps-Workload-Deployment-Steps.md

 |func-cpd-apps-luistra-uat-we-01|Get||
 |func-cpd-apps-intbpa-uat-we-01|Get|Get|

-8. Seeding secrets to Key Vault (kv-cpd-apps-uat-we-01) CD-KeyVault
+8. Seeding secrets to Key Vault (kv-cpd-apps-uat-we-01)
+<To Be Updated> the list of secrets - Scripts\KeyVault\all-secrets.yml
 9. Adding Configurations to App Config Store (acst-cpd-apps-str-uat-we-01)
+<To Be Updated> the configurations and their retrieval - Scripts\AppConfigurations

 ## Link AKS Cluster DNS Zone to CPH Subscription
 1. A user account being used should have access to both the subscriptions